didlich/usb-host-demo/README.md

 NOTE: vendor-id and product-id have to be in decimal notation, convert them before insert in devvice_filter.xml i.e: idVendor=14cd, idProduct=8123 -> idVendor=5325, idProduct=33059

+# Build

+Trigger this command to initialize the gradle build system:

+    ./gradlew wrapper

+To build the project type:

+    ./gradlew build